Center Staff

 Major: Film and Media Studies

-What is your favorite Yale class?
-Southeast Asian Cinema
+Who is your favorite Yale class?
+Southeast Asia Cinema or TV Writing: The Pilot

-What are your hobbies?
-Making niche Spotify playlists
+What are your hobbies? carefully curating Spotify playlists and letterboxd reviews

 Sunehra Subah (Berkeley ‘24)